 Montagu of Beaulieu Trophy, donated by Lord Montagu in 1982, is awarded to the most significant car of British origin.

-Revs Program at Stanford Award, established in 2013, is presented to the most historically significant automobile on our show field as determined by students and professors in the Revs Program at Stanford.
+CARS at Stanford Award, established in 2013, is presented to the most technologically advanced automobile of its time on our show field, as determined by students and professors from CARS: The Center for Automotive Research at Stanford.